 When customers are dissatisfied with the service you're providing, they will be one of four kinds of complainers: aggressive, expressive, passive or constructive.
 So how do you identify which type of customer you are dealing with and the best way to respond?

-The aggressive type is an extrovert who is controlling, practical and decisive.
+1) The aggressive complainer is an extrovert who is controlling, practical and decisive.
 To get on their wavelength, avoid small talk and get straight down to business.
 Give them options so they feel they're staying in control.
 Aggressive complainers are most difficult to please and are often more concerned with displaying their emotion than actually achieving a solution.

-Their social nature means that expressive customers are more likely to complain openly to others but possibly not directly to you.
+Their social nature means that expressive customers are more likely to complain openly to others, but possibly not directly to you.
 They may use social media to express their dissatisfaction - which will give their complaint a public airing.
 You should consider responding publicly, swiftly and positively in return.

-The constructive customer is organised and critical.
+4) The constructive complainer is organised and critical.
 They are perfectionists who can suffer from 'paralysis under analysis'.
 Give them plenty of detail and proof to win them over.
 Constructive complainers are most beneficial to a business since they are analytical and address their problem to the business in a calm, rational and detailed manner.
 This means you can identify the exact cause of the problem, making it easier to address and help you avoid future problems.